tieututinhoc/piracy/docs/direct-downloads.md

 - [OD-Database](https://od-db.the-eye.eu/) - Database of searchable open directories curated by The-Eye.eu.
 - [IPLIVE](https://iplive.club/) - DDL search engine.
 - [SoftArchive](https://sanet.st/full/) - SoftArchive or SA is a scene release website, more known for new releases of software, games, music, movies, and eBooks.
+- [ololo](https://ololo.to/) - A video streaming link search engine.
+- [Orion](https://orionoid.com/) - Orion is a service that indexes metadata and links from a variety of public websites and networks, including torrent, usenet, and hoster indexes.
+- [Anonembed](http://anonembed.xyz/) - Search Engine for Rapidvideo, Google Drive, Google photos, Verystream & more.
+- [FilesLoop](https://www.filesloop.com/) - Search and download torrents and files from various file hosting like Uploaded etc.
+- [Rapidlinks](https://rapidlinks.org) - (RU) - Russian search engine for various sharehoster.

 ## DDL Link Sites